stevenxchung/Artificial-Intelligence-Coursework/Coursera - AI for Everyone/07-ai-and-society.md

 - Adversarial defense:
   - Defenses do exist, but incur some cost
   - Similar to spam vs. anti-spam, we man be in an arms races for some applications

+## Adverse uses of AI

+- DeepFakes
+  - Synthesize video of people doing things they never did
+- Undermining of democracy and privacy
+  - Oppressive surveillance
+- Generating fake comments
+- Spam vs. anti-spam and fraud vs. anti-fraud

+## AI and developing economies

+- Developing economies
+  - _Leapfrog_
+  - Mobile phones
+  - Mobile payments
+  - Online education
+- How developing economies can build AI
+  - US and China are leading, but all AI communities are still immature
+  - Focus on AI to strengthen a country's vertical industries
+  - Public-private partnerships to accelerate development
+  - Invest in education

+## AI and jobs

+- AI's impact on jobs worldwide:
+  - McKinsey estimates that jobs displaced by 2030 will be around 400-800M
+  - However, jobs created by 2030 will be around 555-890M
+- Some solutions:
+  - Conditional basic income: provide a safety net but incentivize learning
+  - Lifelong learning
+  - Political solutions

+## Conclusion

+- What you've learned
+  - What is AI?
+  - Building AI projects
+  - Building AI in your company
+  - AI and society